Skip to main content

 Hormones, Metabolic Function, and Systemic Interplay

-The relationship between hormonal status and is profoundly interconnected.
+The relationship between hormonal status and metabolic function is profoundly interconnected.
 Hormones like insulin, thyroid hormones, and cortisol do not operate in isolation; their actions are deeply intertwined with sex hormone signaling.
 For example, testosterone and estrogen influence insulin sensitivity.
 Lower testosterone levels in men are often correlated with increased insulin resistance and a higher prevalence of metabolic syndrome.

 Similarly, estrogen plays a protective role in female metabolic health, and its decline during menopause can contribute to changes in fat distribution, increased visceral adiposity, and a higher risk of metabolic dysfunction.